 $12 and 15 minutes to pescatarian luxury!

 Bisques, chowders and soups are some of my favorite things to cook up and experiment with.
 The freedom to open up my pantry, refrigerator and freezer and assemble a comforting meal is delightful.
-This salmon chowder recipe is a perineal favorite.
-I used frozen wild salmon for this recipe because it’s freezer staple and this recipe is about simplicity,… View Post
+This salmon chowder recipe is a perennial favorite.
+I used frozen wild salmon for this recipe because it’s freezer staple and this recipe is about simplicity, but… View Post

 This pescatarian recipe combines easily accessible ingredients to create a flavorful Indian-inspired soup.
 I like this potage any time of day – breakfast, lunch or as a light supper.